BinarCode/laravel-restify/docs-v2/content/en/auth/profile.md

 }
 ```

-Since the profile is resolved using the UserRepository, you can benefit from the power of related entities.
+Since the profile is nicely set on by using the UserRepository, you can now benefit from the power of the related entities.
 For example,
 if you want to return user roles:

 ```php